KillerBOSS2019/Kick-Streaming-TouchPortal/README.md

 <tr valign='top'><td>.event.onStreamStart</td><td>On stream start</td><td>.state.streaming_status</td><td>When stream is started $val</td><td>choice</td><td><ul><li>True</li><li>False</li></ul></td></table></details>
 <br>

+# Acknowledgments
+Thank you [@Buttuns](https://kick.com/shmah) for helping me test every part of the plugin and feedback, Also thank [@Gitago](https://github.com/gitagogaming) for helping me creating the Banner and feature image.
+Lastly thank [TouchPortal](https://www.touch-portal.com/) for creating amazing software.

+# Bugs and Suggestion
+Open an issue on github or join offical [TouchPortal Discord](https://discord.gg/touchportal) for support.

 # License
 This plugin is licensed under the GPL 3.0 License - see the [LICENSE](LICENSE) file for more information.